NewGuy103/example-mkdocs-basic/docs/docs/api-overview.md

 Irreversibly delete a file marked as deleted from the database.

+API key permission required: `delete`

 **Parameters:**

 - `file-path`: The file path of the deleted files.
 - `delete-which`: An integer indicating the version of the file to restore.
 This uses `latest -> oldest` setup where `0` is the latest deleted file, and it counts up from that.

-    Optionally, you can also set this to `all` to delete all matching files that were marked as deleted.
+    Optionally, you can also set this to `:all:` to delete all matching files that were marked as deleted.
 See `/list-deleted` for information.

 **Error Codes and Meaning:**